microsoft/CCF/samples/apps/txregulator/README.md

 ## Kibana Dashboard

-You can find the Kibana dashboard that is used for this demo in the `tests/hackathon/Demo_Dashboard_v0.1.ndjson`file.
+You can find the Kibana dashboard that is used for this demo in the `samples/apps/txregulator/dashboard/Demo_Dashboard_v0.1.ndjson` file.
 You just need to import that into Kibana by clicking on Management -> Saved Objects -> Import.

 The dashboard should then be available in the Dashboard tab once some data has been loaded in ELK.